-The club's financial position means that it is well positioned to continue to offer a full range of P&I, defence, war risks and related covers to its members, and start offering strike and delay cover, albeit that it continues to face challenging underwriting conditions.
+The club's financial position means that it is well positioned to continue to offer a full range of P&I, defence, war risks, strike & delay and related marine insurance covers to its members, albeit that it continues to face challenging underwriting conditions.

 The directors have been monitoring the development of the impacts of COVID-19, both directly on the club's business and indirectly through government policy and advice.
-The premium and net claims impacts are protected by the club's reinsurance contracts, including the quota share with Standard Reinsurance (Bermuda) Limited ("Standard Re"), so the main impact is on the club's investment portfolio.
-The club's investment portfolio at 20 February 2020 consisted of government issued debt whose market value has increased since the year end as interest rates have fallen.
+The premium and net claims impacts have been protected by the club's reinsurance contracts, including the quota share with Standard Reinsurance (Bermuda) Limited ("Standard Re"), so the main impact has been on the club's investment portfolio.
+The club's investment portfolio at 20 February 2021 consisted of government issued debt whose market value has increased enduring the year as interest rates have fallen.

-Standard Club group has carried out a detailed risk assessment which anticipates that group premium and net claims will both reduce as a result of COVID-19, as trade flows diminish, and that these changes will tend to offset each other.
-The biggest risk is to the group investment portfolio, but this is defensively positioned with only some 8% in equities, so the market value fall since the year end has been modest.
+Standard Club group continues to carry out detailed risk assessments which continue to anticipate modest changes to group premium and net claims as a result of COVID-19.
+The biggest risk is to the group investment portfolio, but this is defensively positioned at 30 April 2021 with only some 21% in equities, so the market value fall since the year end has been modest.

 From an operational perspective, the club's managers, Charles Taylor & Co.
 (Ireland) Limited ("the managers"), have invested significantly to support the resilience of the workforce, ensuring they can all work remotely and are able to be flexible about how, when and where they work.
 Since the outbreak of COVID-19, the club's managers have activated full business continuity contingency plans and shown the club can continue to operate in the event of a serious prolonged incident, such as the present pandemic.
 COVID-19 is considered in further detail in Note 23.